Atlantis (Aquaman): Revised background

-After the New 52 reboot, Atlantis's history changed over time, incorporating much of the history from Arion, Lord of Atlantis comic book title and nearly complete revised the backstory originally detailed in Aquaman and The Atlantis Chronicles.
+After The New 52 reboot, Atlantis's history changed over time, incorporating much of the history from Arion, Lord of Atlantis comic book title and revising the backstory originally detailed in Aquaman and The Atlantis Chronicles.
 Within the new continuity, Atlantis's origin is once more connected to Darkworld but is revealed to be a piece of the Great Darkness and possess a variant of magical power considered uncontrollable and volatile to all but those who originate from the realm.
 The homo magi would come to inhabit Atlantis, with some originating from early pilgrimages from the Rock of Eternity.

 Similar to earlier histories, Calculha and Majistra reigned, but also had a rivalry with the Greek god Poseidon.
-Their union produced twins Arion ("Ahri'ahn") and Garn Daanuth, both of whom were Lords of Chaos and Order born with human bodies.
+Their union produced twins Arion (Ahri'ahn) and Garn Daanuth, both of whom were Lords of Chaos and Order in human bodies.
 Coming to appreciate Atlantis, he eventually became a mentor to Arion.
-During Arion's reign as king, his progressive agenda led to a golden age of both magical and mystical advancement and held a benevolent alliance with the Amazons of Themyscira.
+During Arion's reign as king, his progressive agenda led to a golden age of both magical and mystical advancement and held a benevolent alliance with the Amazons.
 This eventually fell apart when Arion sought to expand his nation influence into space and offer sea gods from other planets a cosmic energy known as the Life Force, originating from Poseidon's trident.
 Poseidon's envious nature, however, made him deceive Arion into thinking the alien ocean gods he invited were conquerors.
 Feeling responsible for putting Earth in danger, he used his magic and technology to invert the Life Force into the Death Force, enabling him to kill the ocean gods but at the cost of his sanity.
 Arion was believed killed, although the royal family of that time concealed events as he disappeared for a millennium.
 A legend was concocted around his death as a cautionary tale against exploration, ironically fueling isolationist tendencies he fought against in his lifetime and dissolved the alliance with the Amazons.

-In another notable reign thousands of years later, Atlan's time saw another prosperous time during the wanning days leading to Atlantis sinking.
+In another notable reign thousands of years later, Atlan's time saw another prosperous time during the waning days leading to Atlantis sinking.
 A unifier, Atlan fought magical threats to his kingdom but became more brutal after his rule was usurped by his brother, Orin, who disapproved of him accepting outside kingdoms into Atlantis, killed his family, and in a failed assassination attempted, oust him from rule.
-Using the knowledge he amassed from the last tribe to accepted into the kingdom, the Deserters, he forged the Trident of Neptune out of Nth Metal but at the expense of betraying them, with two factions within the Deserters returning to their homes traced back to both modern day Russia and Africa.
+Using the knowledge he amassed from the last tribe to accepted into the kingdom, the Deserters, he forged the Trident of Neptune out of Nth Metal but at the expense of betraying them, with two factions within the Deserters returning to their homes traced back to Russia and Africa.
 In his grief, he sinks Atlantis but fails to kill the rest of Orin's family, who alongside other Atlanteans adapted for life underwater.
 Orin's family becomes the leading royal family members but over time, many believe themselves to be descendants of Atlan.